solana-foundation/solana-improvement-documents/proposals/0024-repair-and-restart.md

 ### Aggregate, repair, and replay the slots in LastVotedForkSlots

-Aggregate the slots in received LastVotedForkSlots messages, whenever some slot has more than 47% stake and it's missing locally, start the repair process for this slot.
+Aggregate the slots in received LastVotedForkSlots messages, whenever some slot has more than 34% stake and it's missing locally, start the repair process for this slot.
-47% is chosen because we don't want to miss any optimistically confirmed slot, those slots have at least 67% votes, and we assume that there can be 20% validators not participating in restarts, so we need to repair all slots with at least 67% - 20% = 47% votes.
+34% is chosen because we don't want to miss any optimistically confirmed slot, those slots have at least 67% votes, there can be 33% validators not giving out dependable answers (for example, claim they didn't vote for a slot when they actually did), so we need to repair all slots with at least 67% - 33% = 34% votes.

 ### Gossip current heaviest fork

-After receiving LastVotedForkSlots from 80% of the validators and reparing all slots with more than 47% votes, count the heaviest fork and Gossip Heaviest(X, Hash(X)) out, where X is the tip of the heaviest fork.
+After receiving LastVotedForkSlots from 80% of the validators and reparing all slots with more than 34% votes, count the heaviest fork and Gossip Heaviest(X, Hash(X)) out, where X is the tip of the heaviest fork.

 ### Generate local snapshot on the heaviest slot